 Content Map Terms

-A healthy weight is one that contributes to your overall health, wellbeing and quality of life.
+Healthy bodies come in many shapes, sizes and abilities.
+A healthy weight is one that contributes to your overall health, well-being and quality of life.
 It is different for each individual.
 Your weight is not simply a result of what you eat or how active you are.
-Genetics, health conditions, stress, sleep quality and other factors can also influence your weight.
-Learn more about healthy weight in this section:
+Genetics, existing health conditions, stress, sleep quality, your environment, and other factors also influence your weight.

 Eating Well for Good Health

 Eating well can benefit your health regardless of your weight.
 Find a healthy eating pattern that works for you and that you can follow long term.
 Healthy eating isn't only about the foods you eat.
 It also involves being mindful of your eating habits, taking time to eat, enjoying your food and eating with others, and noticing when you are hungry and when you are full.
-Learn more about ways of eating that can help you improve your health:
+Learn about mindfulness, eating habits, and patterns of eating for good health: